labarba/pyexafmm-cise/README.md

 - Show how error is dominated by FMM error through experiment.

 Figures:
-1. rSVD illustration, similar to R paper as it's very clear
+1. Convergence as a function of K
-2. Convergence as a function of K
+2. Runtime as a function of K

 References:
 1. Original Halko reference